-The Sabi Sand Game Reserve is adjacent to the Kruger National Park.
-It is a collection of privately-owned game reserves which have dropped their fences by mutual agreement.
-There is also no fence between the Sabi Sand Game Reserve and the Kruger National Park, allowing the free movement of animals through the reserve.
-It is known as South Africa's top luxury safari destination, and the best place in the world for viewing leopards in the wild.
+Bordering Kruger National Park, the Sabi Sand Game Reserve is a collection of privately-owned game reserves which have dropped their fences by mutual agreement.
+There is also no fence between the Sabi Sand Game Reserve and Kruger, allowing the free movement of animals through the reserve.
+Sabi Sand is without a doubt South Africa's top luxury safari destination and the best place in the world to see leopards in the wild.

 - Large selection of luxury safari lodges

 - Excellent Big 5 game viewing

 - Off-road game drives and night drives are possible

 Off-road game drives